karter16/MSS54-DS2-Tool-Public/README.md

 Windows 10/11 diagnostic, backup, history, and programming tool for BMW MSS54/MSS54HP DMEs over DS2/K-line.

 This public repository is for compiled binary releases of MSS54 DS2 Tool.
-Source code is not distributed here.

 ## Download

 Download the latest release from the repository's **Releases** page.

 Use only official release packages from this repository.
-Do not run repackaged or modified versions from unknown sources.

 ## What It Does